What causes cellulite?

 Yo-yo dieting, i.e. putting on a significant amount of weight and then losing it only to gain it again and lose it again is a common cause of cellulite and skin looseness.

-Every time you lose weight you lose not just fat but also skin and muscle (catabolism).
+Every time you lose weight you don’t just lose fat but also skin and muscle (catabolism).
 Every time you put on weight you replace the fat and only some part of skin and muscle (anabolism).

 After a few cycles you have changed your body composition, replacing firmness with fat.